-InHousing is such a hot topic at the moment (and we’re not just saying this because of the launch of InHouse).
-Every brand we’re in conversation with is talking about this internally – their HR and digital leaders are coming together to work out how they can bring their digital marketing InHouse.
+In-housing is such a hot topic at the moment.
+Every brand we’re in conversation with seems to be talking internally about these changes and their HR and digital leaders are coming together to work out how they can bring their digital marketing in-house.

-As with most trends, it’s taken a couple of key players – the likes of Unilever, Sky and Lego – to conduct their own successful trials.
-Gideon Spanier of Campaign Live has consistently published interesting articles on these positive results and things have spiralled out from there.
+As with most trends, it’s taken a couple of key players – such as Unilever, Sky and Lego – to conduct their own successful trials.
+Followed by coverage in the media showcasing the positive results, things have then spiralled from there.

-The general consensus is that this current wave of InHousing stemmed from brands not having control over their ad buying/paid media/programmatic output.
-In a Campaign Live interview, Accenture Interactive’s Amir Malik notes that there has been billions of dollars spent on ad placements that were never seen by a consumer.
+The general consensus is that this current wave of in-housing stems from brands not having control over their ad buying, paid media and programmatic outputs.
+Accenture Interactive’s Amir Malik noted that there has been billions of dollars spent on ad placements that were never seen by a consumer.
 This has made brands want to take back control.

-In a recent survey conducted by Digiday and Bannerflow, 87% of brands agreed to being concerned with the transparency of media agencies.
-Well, you would be if substantial budgets are being wasted on what is effectively non-existent advertising.
+In a recent survey conducted by Digiday and Bannerflow, 87% of brands agreed they were concerned with the transparency of media agencies.
+Which is understandable if you felt substantial budgets are being wasted on what is effectively non-existent advertising.

-While the InHouse trend may have started with media planning, the Association of National Advertisers (USA) have reported that there have also been large spikes in other speciality services being brought InHouse, such as Content Marketing, Data Analytics, and Video Production.
+While the in-house trend may have started with media planning, the Association of National Advertisers (ANA) has reported that there have also been large spikes in other speciality services being brought in-house, such as Content Marketing, Data Analytics, and Video Production.
 Having everything in one place helps to deliver consistency.

 It begs the question, will some brands insource all of their digital marketing in the future?

-That said, Unilever have reported global savings of over $500m in their first full year of extensive InHousing.
-They believe that it works for them because their agency teams can work in a more agile way with their marketing teams – they can produce better quality work, at a faster pace and play to the marketers’ priorities.
-Which brings us onto our next point…
+That said, Unilever has reported global savings of over $500m in its first full year of extensive in-housing.
+They believe that it works because agency teams can work in a more agile way with marketing teams, whilst producing better quality work, at a faster pace.
+This plays to the marketers’ priorities.

-Unilever have reported that bringing their operations InHouse has led them to become more efficient and productive.
-You’d like to think that internal teams are more likely to buy into the brand.
-If it’s something they care about and understand, then you’d expect better results.
+Unilever has also reported that bringing its operations in-house has led them to become more efficient and productive.
+You’d like to expect better results as internal teams are more likely to buy into the brand if it’s something they care about and understand.

-Without repeating what we’ve already mentioned regarding transparency, InHousing will provide marketing teams with data and metrics to make informed long-term decisions.
-For media buying in particular, by removing the agency layer, it gives the brand more opportunity to understand ad spend and performance.
+In-housing can provide marketing teams with data and metrics to make informed long-term decisions.
+By removing the agency layer, for media buying in particular, it gives the brand more opportunity to understand ad spend and performance.

 What about external agencies?

-The one thing that possibly can’t be replicated InHouse is the creative freshness that external knowledge brings.
-Digital agencies must innovate to compete and so they can bring something to the table – mostly in the form of a strategic partnership.
-Even with the success of their InHousing experiment, Unilever has said that they still ‘really value those external relationships’.
+The one thing that can’t possibly be replicated in-house is the creative freshness that external perspective brings.
+Digital agencies must innovate to compete so they can bring something to the table – mostly in the form of a strategic partnership.
+Even with the success of their in-housing experiment, Unilever has said that they still ‘really value those external relationships’.

-The main thing to consider is that InHousing is still in its infancy and so things will evolve.
-There are some that believe it’s just a passing phase, but it’s likely that a hybrid model is the future, and brands may need assistance from agencies to move InHouse.
+The main thing to consider is that in-housing is still in its infancy and so things will evolve.
+There are some that believe it’s just a passing phase, but it’s likely that a hybrid model of the two is the future, and brands may need assistance from agencies to actually move in-house.